MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 |50%-98%   |If your scores are consistently between 50% – 100% you must assess whether the performance is appropriate for your intended use of the AI model.
 Different model implementations have different tolerance for inaccuracy.
 Predictions for marketing,  fraud detection, or order fulfillment would all have different levels of accuracy that make the AI model practical to use.     |
 -->

-## Numerical prediction
+### Numerical prediction: accuracy score

-For numerical prediction, we use a linear performance score.
+For numerical prediction, we use a linear accuracy score.
 This score measures distance between the prediction and the actual data.

 Let's say you're predicting the number of days to fulfill, ship, and deliver an order.
 The model predicts a set of numbers.
 The linear performance score shows the distances between predicted values and actual values in your training data.
 This is expressed as a number between  0 – 100%, with higher values indicating the predicted value is closer to the real value.
 Typically, a higher score means the model performs better.
 Remember though, that perfect or near-perfect scores ([overfit models](manage-model.md#overfit-models)) are usually indicative of a problem with your training data.